intel/CPU-Manager-for-Kubernetes/docs/cli.md

  If no isolated CPUs are available, KCM will continue to operate but the only guarantee is that pools are assigned in a core granular manner.

-The number of _full isolated cores_ should match the number of requested data plane plus control plane cores.
-A core is fully isolated if the logical cpu ids for core are in the `isolcpus` list.
+The number of _fully isolated cores_ should match the number of requested dataplane plus controlplane cores.
+A core is fully isolated if all the logical cpu ids for the core are in the `isolcpus` list.

 ##### Example